Empirical Orlicz norms: Motivation

 \section{Motivation}

 The Orlicz norm of a random variable $X$ taking values in a Banach space is defined as

 where $\psi:[0,\infty)\to [0,\infty)$ is an Orlicz function, i.e.\ $\psi$ is increasing and convex such that $\psi(0)=0$ and $\psi(x)\to\infty$ as $x\to\infty$.
-These norms provide a convenient framework to with tail bounds, as Markov's inequality implies $P(|X|>t)\leq 1/\psi(t/\|X\|_\psi)$.
+These norms provide a convenient framework to formulate tail bounds, as Markov's inequality implies $P(|X|>t)\leq 1/\psi(t/\|X\|_\psi)$.
 For this reason, Orlicz norms are widely employed in probability and data science, e.g.\ in high-dimensional probability theory (\cite{Vershynin2003}), empirical process theory and chaining arguments (\cite{van_der_vaart_weak_2023,van_de_geer_bernsteinorlicz_2013}), online learning (\cite{baby_online_2019}), shape-constrained inference (\cite{bellec_sharp_2018}), and multi-armed bandit problems (\cite{bubeck_regret_2012,hao_bootstrapping_2019}).
 For the specific choice $\psi(x)=|x|^p$, we recover the usual $L_p$ norm.
 Another prominent special case are the exponential Orlicz norms with $\psi_\alpha(x)=\exp(|x|^\alpha)-1$ for $\alpha\geq 1$, corresponding to the class of sub-Weibull distributions \citep{vladimirova_subweibull_2020,zajkowski_norms_2020,kuchibhotla_moving_2022}.
 In particular, the Orlicz function $\psi_1(x) = \exp(|x|)-1$ quantifies sub-exponential tails, and $\psi_2(x)=\exp(x^2)-1$ corresponds to sub-Gaussian distributions.
 Sub-Gaussianity has found direct use in statistics, e.g.\ as a quality criterion for robust mean estimators (\cite{Devroye2016,lugosi_sub-gaussian_2019,hopkins_mean_2020}, as a tightness condition to ensure weak convergence of certain multiscale test statistics \citep{kohne_at_2025}, and for threshold selection of sequential monitoring procedures \citep{yu_note_2023}.

 Although Orlicz-type tail bounds, and in particular sub-Gaussian bounds, are common assumptions for the asymptotic analysis of statistical methods, its empirical validation has surprisingly not been studied in the literature.
-Here, our goal is to estimate the Orlicz norm $\|X\|_\psi$ based on a sample of $n$ iid random variables $X_1,\ldots, X_n\sim X$.
-As a natural estimator, we suggest the \textit{empirical Orlicz norm}
+Here, we consider estimation of the Orlicz norm $\|X\|_\psi$ based on a sample of $n$ iid random variables $X_1,\ldots, X_n\sim X$ via the natural estimator